Trademark Registration in Australia

 - If you are confident that your trademark can be registered, you can apply online.

 Prepare to pay a filing fee for the trademark registration which can range from $120 to $400.
 The cost of filing depends on your trademark and the calculation can be found here.
-To use the TM Headstart service, the fee is between $80 and $100.

 On what grounds would my trademark registration be rejected?